 It’s simple and easy to enroll at SAU.
 We’ll guide you through three easy steps:

 - The Application Process

 Send us your college transcripts: Contact each school you have attended and ask them to send us your transcripts.
-You can also download the transcript request form, follow the instructions and send them to your nearest regional site.
+Electronic transcripts are preferred, but transcripts can also be sent via USPS.
+Please send to: